countr/website/content/docs/01-features/01-flows.md

 * `{content}`:	The content of the message that triggered this flow.
 * `{failreason}`:	The reason why the count failed (if it failed).

 To use a placeholder, simply include it in your message surrounded by curly braces.
-For example, if you want to mention the user who triggered the flow, you can use the `{mention}`` placeholder.
+For example, if you want to mention the user who triggered the flow, you can use the `{mention}` placeholder.

 ## How to use emojis in flows

 Some actions, such as the Message reaction action, allow for emojis as input.
 If you're on Windows, you can press Windows key + . (period) to open the emoji picker.
 If you want to use a server emoji, type out the emoji in a Discord channel and prefix it with a backslash, like this: `\:emoji:`.
 It will then look something like this: `<:emoji:1234567890123456789>` - paste this entire thing in the field where it asks for an emoji.

-Make sure to only enter one emoji in the text field, and no spaces.
+Please be sure to only enter one emoji in the text field, and no spaces.

 ## Flow Ideas {#ideas}